 Try a Net Unrealized Appreciation calculator to help you determine if the NUA strategy can pay off for you.
 Before making any moves it’s wise to consult a trusted tax advisor.
 And while you’re focused on tax savings, check that you are making the most of other tax-smart strategies that will stretch the value of your retirement dollars.

 No Matter What, Create and Maintain a Detailed Retirement Plan

 Most importantly, make sure you create and maintain a detailed retirement plan.

-The NewRetirement retirement planner let’s you set different levels of spending and earning for different phases of your retirement.
-This system makes it easy to get started planning your future finances, but it addresses many details not covered in other tools which can mean a more reliable plan for your future.
+The NewRetirement retirement planner lets you set different levels of spending and earning for different phases of your retirement.
+This system makes it easy to get started planning your future finances.
+It also addresses many details not covered in other tools which can mean a more reliable plan for your future.
 Forbes Magazine calls this system “a new approach to retirement planning” and it was named a best retirement calculator by the American Association of Individual Investors (AAII) and CanIRetireYet.